Senne Lammens: Antwerp

-On 8 June 2023, Lammens left Club Brugge at the end of his contract and signed a four-year deal with Antwerp, then the reigning Belgian champions.
-He made his senior Antwerp debut on 1 November 2023, starting a 4–1 Belgian Cup win away to Lierse; coach Mark van Bommel had indicated beforehand that Lammens would be considered for the tie.
+On 8 June 2023, Lammens left Club Brugge once his contract ended and signed a four-year one with Antwerp, then-reigning Belgian champions.
+He made his senior Antwerp debut on 1 November 2023, starting in a 4–1 away victory at the Belgian Cup against Lierse.
+Coach Mark van Bommel had previously indicated that Lammens would be considered for the tie.

-During the 2023–24 season he served primarily as understudy to Jean Butez, featuring again in the domestic cup, including a December tie against Lierse.
-By the start of the 2024–25 season he had established himself as Antwerp's first-choice goalkeeper ahead of Butez, a change noted widely in Belgian coverage.
+During the 2023–24 season, Lammens primarily served as understudy to Jean Butez – featuring again in the domestic cup – including a December draw against Lierse.
+By the start of the 2024–25 season, he had established himself as Antwerp's first choice goalkeeper ahead of Butez, a change noted widely in Belgian coverage.

 Lammens' performances in 2024–25 drew particular notice for shot-stopping and penalty saves; by mid-February he had saved four penalties in all competitions.
 He was also a regular winner of Antwerp's fan-voted Player of the Month award during the season, including November 2024 and March 2025.

 Manchester United

 On 1 September 2025, Manchester United signed Lammens in a deadline day move from Royal Antwerp for a reported transfer fee of £18.1m.

-Lammens made his debut on 4 October 2025 and kept the first clean sheet of the season for Manchester United against newly promoted Sunderland in a 2–0 home victory.
+He made his debut on 4 October and kept the first clean sheet of the season for Manchester United against newly promoted Sunderland in a 2–0 home victory.
+In his debut season with Manchester United, Lammens was named the 2025–26 Premier League Transfer of the Season, an award recognising the player judged to have made the biggest impact for his new club in the season.